-Ashleigh has a wealth of experience as a spcialists in eating disorders from a nutrition perspective.
+Ashleigh has a wealth of experience as a specialists in eating disorders from a nutrition perspective.
 She is a certified Intuitive Eating Counselor, and has been a Certified Specialist in pediatric nutrition.
 Ashleigh has been especially passionate about food relationships, eating disorders, disordered eating, body image/acceptance and powerful holistic wellness.
 She has been working with children, teens and adults throughout her whole career and has been employed at UVA’s Nutrition Counseling Center for the last 9 years doing outpatient counseling and running groups.

 She started her career as a dietetic internship at The University of Virginia Health System in 2000, then move to UCSF Medical Center in San Francisco from 2000 – 2006 doing outpatient counseling and working with a variety of pediatric populations.
 In addition, she has spent the last 5 years in adult weight management with a focus on intuitive eating, non dieting approaches; polycystic ovarian syndrome with the frequent overlapping of eating disordered behaviors, and eating disorder clients both with anorexia and bulimia.
 She has spoken and taught in the community, at UVA school continuing education, to her interns and in group settings to adults or parents the concepts of raising healthy children who remain internally connected and trusting of their bodies.
 She is interested in supporting her clients to find their own internal wisdom along that path to wellness.

-Lead Psychotherapist, Art Therapist and Yoga Teacher
+Lead Registered Dietitian Nutritionist and Yoga Teacher

 Erin Bulinski, LCSW